CULTURAL SAFARI IN TANZANIA

 History

 Concerning history, the Datoga tribe has reconstructed the past by following its ancient rules and regulations.
-These tribes were living in Tanzania for more than 3000 years and currently, there are more than a million Datoga people.
+These tribes have been living in Tanzania for more than 3000 years and currently, there are more than a million Datoga people.

 Habitat

-They mostly can be found at the highlands of Tanzania near Great Plains of Serengeti.
-They mostly live near the regions of Lake Manyara in central Tanzania.
+They can mostly be found in the highlands of Tanzania, near Great Plains of Serengeti.
+They mostly live near the regions around Lake Manyara in central Tanzania.

 Culture

-Moreover, there is another thing which makes them different from other tribe is their body tattooing and face painting.
+Moreover, there is another thing which makes them different from other tribe: their body tattooing and face painting.

 Things you can do or learn on a visit to a maasai or bushmen village

-• There is then the opportunity to learn about some of the customary practices, such as fire-making or beadwork, and to speak to the villagers in their homes.
-Questions are very welcome – with your guide happy to interpret as necessary.
+- There is then the opportunity to learn about some of the customary practices, such as fire-making or beadwork, and to speak to the villagers in their homes.
+Questions are very welcome, and your guide is happy to interpret as necessary.
 It is worth noting that it can be quite smoky in the houses if the fires are lit inside.

 Know before you visit maasai or bushmen

-• Expect to pay a little in entrance going to the village
+- Expect to pay a little in entrance to the village